 - Come to class hydrated.
 Rather than guzzling down litres of water just prior or during the class (you’ll only want to rush to the loo), try to make water part of your daily regime (2 – 3 litres a day).

-- Bring a change of clothes to wear after class if you’re doing a Sweat Hot class.
+- Bring a change of clothes to wear after class if you’re doing a hot class.
 You will sweat.

 - Bring water or fill up a bottle when you get here.
 We have filtered water on tap.
 You’ll also need a £1 coin for the lockers.

-- We rent towels out for £2 each, but if you’d rather bring your own, then make sure you bring two – one large enough to cover your mat (bath-sized) and another for showering afterwards.
+- We rent towels out for £2 each, but if you’d rather bring your own, then make sure you bring one large enough to cover your mat (bath-sized).

 - Yoga mats are provided, but you’re also welcome to bring your own.